 Asset Management is critical for managing the Port's Infrastructure and managing Total Cost of Ownership of both existing and new facilities.
 The Port will perform all services necessary to determine the most feasible option for creating an asset management program that leverages the Port's Computer Maintenance Management System, Geographic Information System technologies, and our facilities master record drawings to create an Asset Management program where renewal and replacement of existing infrastructure and a long range maintenance program can be managed from a central platform.
 The system will also be used to manage properties with respect to leases.

-- Million annual passengers that can be accommodated (Primary) - Passenger airline cost per enplaned passenger (CPE) - Specific airline rates (e.g., landing fee, Federal Inspection Station (FIS) rate, etc.)
+• Specific airline rates (e.g., landing fee, Federal Inspection Station (FIS) rate, etc.)